pauldria/ncssm-2022-jterm-price-transparency/README.md

 ## Getting Started

-There are two main things that you are being set up with: access to this data via [Google's BigQuery data platform] and a way to explore and visualize via [Mode Analytics].
+There are two main things that you are being set up with: access to this data via [Google's BigQuery data platform](https://cloud.google.com/bigquery) and a way to explore and visualize via [Mode Analytics](https://www.mode.com).
 You are free to use other things and explore, but it might be near-impossible to deal with the raw data outside of BigQuery although there are plenty of visualization options out there.

 ### Example Data